catrincm/personal-website/README.md

 # Publication card co-authors
 - Overwrite `layouts/partials/page_metadata.html` so publication/draft list cards exclude site owner(s) via author `superuser: true` (not hardcoded names) and show co-authors inline as `with ...` after date and venue.

+# Reduce spacing in card
+- Overwrite `layouts/partials/views/card.html` and amend so that non-event metadata is rendered below the title (not above), and tighten title spacing (`mb-0 mt-0`) to reduce vertical space.